publicdocs/uscode/assets/md/titles/usc26/us/usc/t26/stA/ch1/schD/ptI/sptA/m__us_usc_t26_s401.md

 >             “(C) Revenue Ruling 68–89 (1968—1 C.B.
 402).

->     “(d) __Limitation on Retroactivity of Final Regulations.—In the case of any salary reduction regulations which become final after__  __December 31, 1979__  __—__
+>     “(d) __Limitation on Retroactivity of Final Regulations.—__

+>     In the case of any salary reduction regulations which become final after December 31, 1979—

 >         “(1) for purposes of chapter 1 of the Internal Revenue Code of 1986 (relating to normal taxes and surtaxes), such regulations shall not apply before January 1, 1980; and

 >         “(2) for purposes of chapter 21 of such Code (relating to Federal Insurance Contributions Act) and for purposes of chapter 24 of such Code (relating to collection of income tax at source on wages), such regulations shall not apply before the day on which such regulations are issued in final form.

->     “(e) __Salary Reduction Regulations Defined.—For purpose of this section, the term ‘salary reduction regulations’ means regulations dealing with the includibility in gross income (at the time of contribution) of amounts contributed to a plan which includes a trust that qualifies under section 401(a) \[subsec. (a) of this section\], or a plan described in section 403(a) or 405(a), including plans or arrangements described in subsection (b)(2), if the contribution is made under an arrangement under which the contribution will be made only if the employee elects to receive a reduction in his compensation or to forego an increase in his compensation, or under an arrangement under which the employee is permitted to elect to receive part of his compensation in one or more alternative forms (if one of such forms results in the inclusion of amounts in income under the Internal Revenue Code of 1986).”__
+>     “(e) __Salary Reduction Regulations Defined.—__

+>     For purpose of this section, the term ‘salary reduction regulations’ means regulations dealing with the includibility in gross income (at the time of contribution) of amounts contributed to a plan which includes a trust that qualifies under section 401(a) \[subsec. (a) of this section\], or a plan described in section 403(a) or 405(a), including plans or arrangements described in subsection (b)(2), if the contribution is made under an arrangement under which the contribution will be made only if the employee elects to receive a reduction in his compensation or to forego an increase in his compensation, or under an arrangement under which the employee is permitted to elect to receive part of his compensation in one or more alternative forms (if one of such forms results in the inclusion of amounts in income under the Internal Revenue Code of 1986).”

 [Pub.
 L. 95–615, § 210(b)][/us/pl/95/615/s210/b], Nov.
 8, 1978, [92 Stat.
 3109][/us/stat/92/3109], provided that: